 Ever since I started “Made in Bienne” I was hoping to have the opportunity to interview Mr. Fehr.
 What I love in watches, more than any object, is the human touch behind them, the expertise and care that go into the making.
 In Bienne, you see those “makers” in motion, day in, day out.
 When you live here, you don’t look at Rolex or Omega as luxury or status symbols, you see them as what drives everyday life for the people around you.

 In this interview, Erich Fehr shares his unique perspective on topics including the role of watchmaking in the local economy, his childhood during the "quartz crisis" and watch tourism in the city.
-The insights and analysis he provides bring Bienne watchmaking to life in a different, and complementary angle, to what we have previously heard on this blog from watch brands and collectors.
+The insights and analysis he provides bring Bienne watchmaking to life with a different and complementary angle to what we have previously heard on this blog from watch brands and collectors.